breiting/zettel.nvim/README.md

 Which folder structure should I use?
 How should I name my files?
 Which system should I commit to?
 These questions constantly got in my way and prevented me from truly engaging with my notes.

 `zettel.nvim` is the result of stripping all that complexity away.
-It’s a minimal, opinionated setup that lets me focus entirely on writing and connecting ideas — and it integrates perfectly into my Neovim workflow.
+It’s a minimal, opinionated setup that lets me focus entirely on writing and connecting ideas — nd it integrates perfectly into my Neovim workflow.

 The core principles are simple: